ansible/awx/docs/docsite/rst/administration/ent_auth.rst

 .. image:: ../common/images/configure-awx-auth-saml-suppcontact-info.png

 10. In the **SAML Enabled Identity Providers** field, provide information on how to connect to each Identity Provider listed.
-The controller expects the following SAML attributes in the example below:
+AWX expects the following SAML attributes in the example below:

 ::